 One company to refine its approach is Walkers (owned by PepsiCo), having stated an aim to make their metallised plastic crisp packets 100% recyclable by 2025, whilst launching a recycling scheme in the meantime2.

 Yet, is this enough to make Walkers a ‘responsible business’?
-Dr Roshan Boojihawon, Director of the Online MSc International Business, believes there’s far more to it.
+Dr Roshan Boojihawon, Director of the Online MSc International Management, believes there’s far more to it.

 As part of Birmingham Business School, itself an advocate of curiosity and thought leadership for responsible business, Dr Boojihawon strives to develop forward-thinking leaders for a better business future.
 Here he outlines his perspectives on Walkers’ strategy.